A Letter to Mom: Reflections on Water and Terrence Malick

 “forgoes fire altogether for the first time of his career.”

 Water.
 It is in To the Wonder that he explores love in faith in the story of a couple as they struggle with their marriage, fused with the story of a priest who struggles with his own faith.
 And these characters find some sort of redemption, not like the Andy Dufrense liberation from Shawshank Prison, but liberation from themselves as they become more self-aware and at peace with who they are in relation to the world.
 With the final sequence, of course, culminating near the waters of Mont Saint-Michel, where you and Dad had a romantic evening, the water once again is ubiquitous, cleansing, and empowering.
 Malick’s characters are always in this perennial search and constant rumination, and they either find that sense of clarity, of transformation, or of unity in their dance or refraction of water in a pool, in the sea, or in a watering hole on top of a hill.
 This is quite evident in his next films after that, Knights of Cups in 2015 and Song to Song in 2017.
 And as always, each of the characters of these films is constantly evoking the poetry for love, of loss, for healing, of meaning . . . for life.
 And as always, when they find a sliver of what they long for or what they have lost, the water and light visually connect them to it.
-(I’ll write you another letter about light soon.)
+(I’ll write you another letter about 'light' soon.)
 I watched his last film again, Song to Song, the other day on my flight back to LA.
-Faye, the character played by Rooney Mara, receives this epiphany about the love she has experienced with BV, Ryan Gosling’s character, after dealing with complications of their love affairs and betrayal.
+Faye, the character played by Rooney Mara, receives this epiphany about the love she has experienced with BV, Ryan Gosling’s character, after dealing with the complications of their love affairs and betrayal.

 Faye’s final words were etched in my memory with the beautiful cinematography of Emmanuel Lubezki: